ageyev/ageyev.github.io/docs/Holy-Land/state_of_palestine.md

 This agreement was soon replaced by the [Israeli-Palestinian Interim Agreement on the West Bank and the Gaza Strip (Oslo II)](https://www.un.org/unispal/document/auto-insert-185434/) signed on September 28, 1995, between the Government of the State of Israel and the PLO (in accordance with Article XXXI, paragraph 2).

-It should be noted that at that time, Yasser Arafat was the head of the PLO and the "president" of the "State of Palestine" proclaimed in 1988 in Algiers, but the signatory to the agreements with Israel was the PLO.
+It should be noted that at that time, Yasser Arafat was the head of the PLO and the "president" of the "State of Palestine" proclaimed in 1988 in Algiers, but the signatory to the agreements with Israel was precisely the PLO, not "State of Palestine"

-The entire content of the Oslo II agreement contradicts the notion that there exists a State of Palestine within Israel's territory, proclaimed by the PLO in Algiers in 1988, and legally signified the PLO's recognition of the State of Israel and the legitimacy of its control over the territory.
+The entire content of the Oslo II agreement contradicts the notion that there exists the "State of Palestine" within Israel's territory, proclaimed by the PLO in Algiers in 1988, and legally signified the PLO's recognition of the State of Israel and the legitimacy of its control over the territory.

 Article I of Oslo II states that the Israeli government transfers part of its powers to the autonomy's organs, while retaining others: